yasoob/personal_blog/content/posts/setting-up-listmonk-opensource-newsletter-mailing.md

 ## Conclusion

 I wanted to contribute to the open-source mailing list ecosystem by writing this article.
 We need more open source tools in this area.
 I am currently testing out listmonk in production on this blog.
 I am not sure if the lack of bounce tracking and granular list management will become an issue in the future but I will try to make sure I give listmonk a proper try before moving on.
 I hope you all learned something new and I made it a little bit easier for you to set up listmonk.
 If you have any questions you can head over to the [listmonk GitHub page](https://github.com/knadh/listmonk) and open an issue.
 The developers are super responsive.
 [Kailash Nadh](https://nadh.in/) has done a commendable job with this software.

+You can also get the final setup code from [this repository](https://github.com/yasoob/listmonk-setup).

 If you have any feedback, comments, or suggestions please comment below 😊